theo-armour/agenda/3-0-entities/cdsp-edu/week4/4-week4.md

 # Week 4

+## 2024-05-07

+What are the lenses to use when looking at the diaconate - and in particular - Rod's paper.
+One can look at the paper from many perspectives: human resources, education, biblical studies, anthropology,social organization, prophesy and more.
+What hermeneutic ideas might be good places to start in analyzing this paper from a students point of view?

+From my perspective any of these would be interesting to "double-click" on.
+I think I would like to start with the prophetic lens

+* A human resources lens ~ staff, organization
+* A biblical lens ~ in the gospels
+* A theological lens ~ spreading the gospel
+* A sociological lens ~ helping
+* A historical lens
+* A prophetic lens
+* A liturgical lens
+* A pastoral lens ~
+* A diaconal lens
+* A business lens ~ Chief Marketing Officer

+## 2024-05-0?
 I can relate to most of Rod's points Except for the first that the diagnostic is gospel-based.

 I have just looked at the gospel mark and I see that there are about 80 significant elements to the gospel I have not looked at the other gospels, but I assume in total of the four canonical gospels is probably not more than about 200 elements.
 By elements I made parables and other.
 Little stories that can be identified as an entity.
 I gathered these from the Gospel of Mark in Wikipedia.